spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-shipment-feature.md

 {% endinfo_block %}

-### 3) Import data

-#### Import shipment methods
+### 3) Import shipment methods

 {% info_block infoBox "Info" %}

-The following imported entities will be used as shipment methods in Spryker OS.
+The following imported entities are used as shipment methods in Spryker OS.

 {% endinfo_block %}

-Prepare your data according to your requirements using our demo data:
+1. Prepare your data according to your requirements using our demo data:

 **vendor/spryker/spryker/Bundles/ShipmentDataImport/data/import**